jjallaire/draftpod/src/components/guide/articles/multi-player.md

 ### Draft Cardpools

-In order to draft online and then play with physical cards, draftpod needs to know exactly which cards you have in your cardpool.
+In order to draft online and then play with physical cards, Draftpod needs to know exactly which cards you have in your cardpool.
 There are a number of approaches to building cardpools, including:

 1. Including every card in the set (for example, 3 of each common, 2 of each uncommon, and 1 of each rare and mythic rare).
 This provides for great variety but it can be challenging to collect a complete set!